LATEST UPDATES… EVENTS: RCGP One day Essential – 1 July; PUBLICATIONS: New manuals;

-Men’s health in Europe unnecessarily poor.
+Men’s health in Europe is unnecessarily poor

 - In Eastern Europe, male life expectancy at birth averages 63.7 years compared to 74.9 for females, a difference of over 11 years.